 Electrical wiring estimate.

-This is a stage where you start putting cables in the house.
+This is a stage where you start installing cables in the house.
 At this stage, you are done with tubing of various circuits in a house.
 Below is a list of circuits to be wired with the estimated materials needed to complete the job.

 - 1.5mm squared cable red 4 rolls